xen0vas/UserManager/README.md

 >  `usermanager`

-- in order to avoid creating a symbolic link or simply copying the file into `/bin` folder, use `make install` instead
+- Instead of creating a symbolic link or simply copy the file into `/bin` folder, use `make install`

 - add the following lines in `usermanager.pro` which produced from `qmake`